Download Cloudlinker

 Linux / macOS Installation

-Step 1: Install Java (if not installed)
+Step 1: Extract and Install

 tar -xzf cloudlinker-linux.tar.gz